Maryland MHIC Licensing

 No. Insurance and licensing are separate requirements.
 An MHIC license means the contractor has met Maryland's qualification requirements.
 Insurance covers liability for damage or injury on the job.
 You want both.
 Ask for a certificate of insurance before work starts.

 Yes.
-Property Renovators Home Services is licensed, insured, and bonded in Maryland.
+Property Renovators Home Services is licensed and insured in Maryland.

 Ready to Schedule?